Sorghum Syrup is made from sweet sorghum, a particular variety naturally high in sugar.

 It's glycemic index is about 50, slightly lower than sugar.

 A typical breakdown would be:

 Sorghum Syrup a natural unprocessed product.
 Unlike refined sugar no chemicals are used in its manufacture.
 It has a unique taste and is very useful in cooking.
 Like molasses it is a source of certain minerals including calcium, magnesium, manganese, potassium and zinc.
 It also contains B vitamins.

 It is mostly sugar and water.
 Therefore, if taken in excess, it can cause all of the same problems as sugar, i.e. tooth decay, diabetes, and obesity.
 For this reason it should be counted as part of the daily intake of refined sugar, and moderation exercised.
 Unlike Honey or Agave Syrup most of the sugar is sucrose.

 It is a natural product produced from sorghum cane.
 The stems are stripped of leaves and crushed to extract the juice.
 This is filtered and boiled down into the syrup.
+The raw juice needs to be reduced by about 90% so 10 gallons of juice are needed to produce 1 gallon of syrup.
 No chemicals or enzymes are used in the process, it is a totally natural product and includes all the goodness of Sorghum except the fiber.

 Does not require approval.

 It is a natural product and is fine in moderation.
 However it is just another form of sugar.
 Care needs to be taken to avoid excessive consumption.
 Not suitable for diabetics.
 Should be used in place of, not in addition to, ordinary sugar.
 Has some nutrients but none of the medicinal or antiseptic qualities of honey.